|

 The main goal I

-the performance of much larger and heavier antennas.
-I also wanted to design a
+match the performance of much larger and heavier antennas.
+I also wanted to

-new simpler stacking boom arrangement to save weight and reduce wind load.
-I must
+design a new simpler stacking boom arrangement to save weight and reduce wind

-have tested a hundred different element positions during the initial development
+load.
+I must have tested a hundred different element positions during the

-to find the optimum reception on all channels.
-I first tested each
+initial development to find the optimum reception on all channels.

-antenna separately.
-In all my previous tests I tested the single antenna mounted
+tested each antenna separately.
+In all my previous tests I tested the single

-directly to the mast with its standard bracket.
-When tested in this
+antenna mounted directly to the mast with its standard bracket.
+When tested

-configuration both antennas tested exactly the same.
-In this test, I placed the
+in this configuration both antennas tested exactly the same.
+In this test, I

-antennas on the stacking boom and ran a test on each antenna.
-I was surprised to
+placed the antennas on the stacking boom and ran a test on each antenna.
+I

-see the difference in reception I got from just a four foot change in lateral
+was surprised to see the difference in reception I got from just a four foot

 |